HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/openid_trans_users.md

     6. Save your changes.
     7. Stop and restart the HCL DX server.

-6. (Optional): Complete the following steps to allow attribute requests for transient users.
+6. (Optional): Allow attribute requests for transient users.

     !!!important
         Some portal components, such as Web Content Manager, might need attributes of the current user to work as designed.
 The **uid** attribute is typically one of the necessary attributes.